Mandatory Water Use Restrictions

 The application of potable water to outdoor landscapes in a manner that causes runoff such that water flows onto adjacent property, non-irrigated areas, private and public walkways, roadways, parking lots, or structures shall be prohibited.

-The use of fountains or other decorative water features shall be prohibited unless necessary as habitat for aquatic pets, in which case recirculating water shall be permitted.
+The use of non re-circulating fountains or other decorative water features shall be prohibited.

 The application of water to outdoor landscapes during and up to 48 hours after measurable rainfall shall be prohibited.